Automate-Medical/pft-extractor/README.md

 ## src/server

-0. You will receive access to our AWS platform with our own developer account at https://automatemedical.awsapps.com/start#/ - set up ~/.aws/credentials (your developer account is isolated from the rest of our infra).
+0. Set up ~/.aws/credentials.
 This guide will assume you are using your crendetials as the "default" profile.
 1. Ensure you have Node.js 14.x installed
 2. `cd src/server; npm install`
 3. `npm run deploy`